supremedao/Leverage-Simulation-PP/README.md

 3. Compute the health factor of that wsteth position compute_health_factor_over_time(date, 1, usdc_amount)

-4. Stake the usdc in the d2d/usdc pool on aura #quick timestamp to date conversion stakeOnAura(timestamp, usdc_amount)
+4. Stake the usdc in the d2d/usdc pool on aura #TODO: quick timestamp to date conversion stakeOnAura(timestamp, usdc_amount)

 5. Simulate the impermanent health of that position